-No. While this example does not seem like an unreasonable practice, state and local law require that all contributions be first deposited into the campaign account before it is used for any expenditure.
+No. While this example does not seem like an unreasonable practice, state and local law require that all contributions be deposited into the campaign account before being spent.
 State law does permit expenditures of less than \$100 to be made in cash, but the cash must be obtained from the campaign account and not taken directly from cash contributions.
 State law also requires that no more than \$100 be deposited in a petty cash fund at any one time.